-If a taxpayer receives a cash gift as a disaster victim (such as gifts from relatives and neighbors) and there are no limits on how the taxpayer can use the money, the gift is excluded from income.
-The casualty loss is not reduced by the cash gift.
+If you receive a cash gift as a disaster victim (such as gifts from relatives and neighbors) and there are no limits on how you can use the money, the gift is excluded from income.
+Your casualty loss is not reduced by the cash gift.
 This is true even if the cash gift is used to help pay for repairs to property damaged in the disaster.